The history of Bloomington’s community radio station; a continuing series.

 Pirate radio in America has been a thing since 1912, when the US Congress passed a law regulating the use of the airwaves by hobbyists, experimenter, and others.
 Over the years federal regulation of the radio spectrum became more stringent with the FCC allotting frequencies to both commercial and private operators.

 Long before the 1980s, freelance unlicensed broadcasters had become outlaws.
 One such “pirate” was a fellow named Bruce Quinn here in Bloomington.
-Operating out of garages and living rooms and always on the move, Quinn transmitted low power signals and played music for several hours each night.
+Operating out of homes and living rooms and always on the move, Quinn transmitted low power signals and played music for several hours each night.
 Unbeknownst to the Bloomington Community Radio people, Quinn was eager to go straight.

 BCR would spend more than $10,000 on legal fees throughout the process.